What Data Does Google Analytics Prohibit Collecting?

 PII

-When you are using Google Analytics for your website, you should make sure that you are not collecting any PII data.
+When using Google Analytics for your website, you should ensure that you are not collecting any PII data.
 The term PII means “Personally Identifiable Information.”
 This includes email addresses, names, phone numbers, and physical addresses.
-Even though you might not consider your visitors to be PII, Google has guidelines about the use of this data.
-The terms of service also explain what PII is.
+Even if you might not consider your visitors as PII, Google has guidelines regarding the use of this data.
+The terms of service also define what PII is.

 Sensitive information

-A recent decision by the Austrian Data Protection Authorityfound that Google Analytics violates the EU’s General Data Protection Regulation (GDPR).
-Its use of personal information in marketing campaigns is also questioned by the European Union’s Data Protection Council, which says the use of Google Analytics is “incompatible” with the EU’s privacy law.
-However, it is important to remember that this decision does not apply to all companies.
+A recent decision by the Austrian Data Protection Authority found that Google Analytics violates the EU’s General Data Protection Regulation (GDPR).
+The European Union’s Data Protection Council has raised concerns about Google Analytics’ use of personal information in marketing campaigns, stating that it is “incompatible” with the EU’s privacy law.
+However, it’s important to note that this decision does not apply to all companies.

 Credit card numbers